mhvwerts/randommw/README.md

 ### `void RanSetRan(const char *sRan)`

 Choose the uniform pseudo-random number generator that feeds the ziggurat algorithm.
-At present, the possible choices are `"MWC256"`, `"Xoshiro256+"` and `"Splitmix64"`.
+At present, the possible choices are `"MWC256"`, `"Xoshiro256+"`,`"MELG19937"` and `"Splitmix64"`.
 The string is case-sensitive, and should correspond exactly to one of these options; else, your program will crash.

 After calling `RanSetRan()`, you should call `RanInit()` (again).
 Or, put differently, `RanSetRan()` should be called before `RanInit()`.

+### `void RanJumpRan(uint64_t uJumpsize)`

-If you use `"Xoshiro256+"`, you can perform "long jumps" using `void RanJump_xoshiro256p(uint64_t uJumps)`.
-Each of the `uJumps` long jumps forwards the PRNG by 2^192 steps, giving access to an independent stream of random numbers.
+If you use `"Xoshiro256+"` or `"MELG19937"`, you can perform long "jumps" of the generator using `RanJumpRan(uint64_t uJumps)`.
+Each of the `uJumps` jumps fast-forwards the PRNG by 2^192 (Xoshiro256+) or 2^256 (MELG19937) steps, giving access to an independent stream of random numbers.
+This mechanism, often called "splitting", is of importance for reliable parallelization of computer simulations.[16]

+Don't jump using a generator that does not support it: your program will brutally crash with a segmentation fault!
+The Splitmix64 implementation by Vigna used presently in our code does not support jumping/splitting (in spite of its name).

 ## Compilation, development and testing